Thomas J. Smedinghoff

 For private sector identity systems, these legal rules are typically contract-based, are often referred to as a trust framework or system rules, and apply only to those system participants who have contractually agreed to be bound to them.
-Examples include the SAFE-BioPharma Trust Framework, 3 the Sovrin Governance Framework, 4 and the SecureKey Concierge Trust Framework.
-5
+Examples include the SAFE Identity Trust Framework (previously the SAFE-BioPharma Trust Framework), the Sovrin Governance Framework, and the SecureKey Concierge Trust Framework.

-For government identity systems, these Level 3 legal rules are often embodied in a law or regulation enacted by the government, and thus automatically apply to all those who participate in the identity system.
-Examples include the eIDAS Regulation in the European Union, 6 the Identity Documents Act in Estonia, 7 and the Aadhaar Act in India.
-8 In some cases, however, government identity systems also use contract-based trust frameworks, such as the Trusted Digital Identity Framework (TDIF) 9 for the Australia national federated identity system.
+For government identity systems, these Level 3 legal rules are often embodied in a law or regulation enacted by the government and thus automatically apply to all those who participate in the identity system.
+Examples include the eIDAS Regulation in the European Union, the Identity Documents Act in Estonia, and the Aadhaar Act in India.
+In some cases, however, government identity systems also use contract-based trust frameworks, such as the Trusted Digital Identity Framework (TDIF) for the Australian national federated identity system.

 The structure of this identity system legal environment